Ben-Malik/spring-boot-project/README.md

-# A boilerplate code for a spring boot Java web application; Java 17, Spring boot 2.5.4
+# A boilerplate code for a spring boot Java web application
+ Java 17, Spring boot 2.5.4, Postgresql

 ### To run the app